 Sam holds a BA/LLB majoring in history from the University of New South Wales.
 She grew up between Perth and Sydney, Australia, the daughter of 2 migrant technology entrepreneurs.
 Since then she has lived in the UK, France, Denmark and spent good amounts of time in both San Francisco and Malaysia.

 She lives with her partner and daughter in Auckland, New Zealand.
-Sam enjoys yoga and traveling around the beautiful Kiwi landscape, as well as learning Te Reo Maori to compliment her fluent Australian and Kiwi English, conversational French and what she describes as poor Danish.
+Sam enjoys yoga and traveling around the beautiful Kiwi landscape, as well as learning Te Reo Maori to complement her fluent Australian and Kiwi English, conversational French and what she describes as poor Danish.

 Sam, mentored by Andrew Rothery, is a member of Class 26 serving at Blackbird Ventures.